 - Eligibility: All preschool-age children residing in the school attendance area are eligible to attend the program.
-LEAs are required to prioritize children most at-risk of failing to meet the state's academic achievement standards based on multiple, educationally-related objective criteria. - How to Determine the Amount of Funding to Request: Collaboration between the LEA fiscal authority and lead agency, whether the lead agency is a part of the school district or a different agency, should determine the best way to maximize Title I dollars, which may include requesting Title I Preschool set-aside funds. - Application: Districts will continue to request set-aside funds for Title I Preschool through the Super App process. - Resource: Title I Improving The Academic Achievement of The Disadvantaged
+LEAs are required to prioritize children most at-risk of failing to meet the state's academic achievement standards based on multiple, educationally-related objective criteria. - How to Determine the Amount of Funding to Request: Collaboration between the LEA fiscal authority and lead agency, whether the lead agency is a part of the school district or a different agency, should determine the best way to maximize Title I dollars, which may include requesting Title I Preschool set-aside funds. - Application: Districts will continue to request set-aside funds for Title I Preschool through the Super App process. - Resource: Serving Preschool Children Through Title I, Part A of the Elementary and Secondary Education Act of 1965, as Amended